If You Invested $100 In This Stock 5 Years Ago, You Would Have $200 Today - Benzinga

-AbbVie ABBV has outperformed the market over the past 5 years by 5.42% on an annualized basis producing an average annual return of 16.4%.
-Currently, AbbVie has a market capitalization of $263.04 billion.
+SBA Communications SBAC has outperformed the market over the past 5 years by 9.0% on an annualized basis producing an average annual return of 17.58%.
+Currently, SBA Communications has a market capitalization of $31.89 billion.

 Finally -- what's the point of all this?
 The key insight to take from this article is to note how much of a difference compounded returns can make in your cash growth over a period of time.